baala3/android-java-projects/corona-tracker/README.md

 **Corona Tracker** is an Android application that displays COVID-19 case statistics per country.
 The app fetches real-time data from a public API and presents it in a clean, scrollable list.
 It was built to practice integrating RESTful APIs in Android apps using **Retrofit** and **RecyclerView**, along with applying basic MVVM principles for better code organization.

-This project is part of a hands-on learning journey in Android development with Java and focuses on networking and UI presentation.

 ---

 ## ✨ Features